CrowdStrike Holdings

 Key Risk

-Even after an ~11% post-earnings pullback to ~$643, CRWD trades at a rich ~27× NTM revenue; if net new ARR growth stalls below 25% or Microsoft Defender/Sentinel bundling accelerates SMB churn, the multiple compresses back toward 18× NTM revenue, implying 25%+ downside
+Shares have rallied from ~$186 split-adjusted (July 2) to ~$226 — through the prior $220 bull and well above the ~$193 Street mean — pushing CRWD to a rich ~39× NTM revenue; if net new ARR growth stalls below 25% on the Aug 26 Q2 print or Microsoft Defender/Sentinel bundling accelerates SMB churn, the multiple compresses toward ~24× NTM revenue, implying 35%+ downside from current levels

 Score Derivation